 Probably not.
 At the beginning of the season, each event has one or two pages of rules put out by the Science Olympiad organization, explaining the event parameters.
 For some events, you may be able to find textbooks or event manuals which closely match these rules.
 Other events may require using all the resources at your disposal.

 Our main forum for communication is a Yahoo email loop.
 When you join the team, you will be invited to join the Yahoo group and asked to follow the discussions there.

-Registration is currently open for the 2017-2018 season.
-Please contact us for more information on how to join.
-Non-refundable team fees are due by the September meeting.
+Priority registration for the 2018-19 competition season is now closed.
+While there is still room on our teams for new members, team placement will be subject to availability and team needs.
+Please fill out our online application or contact us for more information on how to join.
+Non-refundable team fees are due by the first meeting in September.
 No events will be assigned to your child until team fees are paid.
 Please consider your commitment seriously.
 Your child will become part of a team, and will be assigned events with other students.
 While we recognize unexpected circumstances can arise, a team member leaving during the season affects multiple event partners as well as the team as a whole.

 Your children (and you) will get an amazing science education and team experience!
 Students participating in Science Olympiad develop exceptional problem solving, test taking, and construction skills.
 They also learn research techniques, test taking strategies, and teamwork.
 In most cases, you will find even younger students covering college-level information in their study area.